Diablo II: Development

 Diablo II was announced by Blizzard in 1997, with a planned launch in the first quarter of 1998.
 According to designer and project lead Erich Schaefer, "Diablo II never had an official, complete design document... for the most part we just started making up new stuff."
+Lead developer David Brevik wanted to fix all of the outstanding issues from the first Diablo, including improved multiplayer, more distinction between the character classes, and building the game more horizontally across a large virtual space of land rather than the vertical, multilevel dungeon of Diablo.
 The game was slated to have two years of development work, but it took Blizzard North over three years to finish.
+Part of this delay was attributed to Brevik's focus on gameplay from Ultima Online, and trying to improve on features from that game for Diablo.
+Brevik also brought in concepts from games like Civilization and Master of Orion, which led to the creation of the character skill tree.
+The team was given creative freedom to come up with further ideas, often spending time playing video games for inspiration, but this haphazard development path led to the game's delay.
+After missing a key deadline in 1998, Blizzard North entered crunch during 1999 to assure the game would release by 2000.

 Diablo II, despite having less than one percent of the original code from Diablo and having much of its content and internal coding done from scratch, was seen by the testers as "more of the same."
 The game was meant to be released simultaneously both in North America and internationally.
 This allowed the marketing and PR department for Blizzard North to focus their efforts in building up excitement in players worldwide for the first week of sales, contributing to the game's success.
-The cover art designed by Gerald Brom originally had a hole in the forehead of the character but the hole was hidden after Columbine High School massacre happened.
+The cover art, designed by Gerald Brom, originally had a hole in the forehead of the character but the hole was hidden after Columbine High School massacre happened.
 Over 70 people worked on the game.

 A second expansion beyond Lord of Destruction had been in the design stages of development at Blizzard, according to David Brevik, but never reached the production stage.
 In addition to adding new classes, areas, monsters, and items, the expansion would have brought in more elements of a massively multiplayer online (MMO) game featuring elements like guild halls, what Brevik considered an "ARPG+MMO".
 Brevik said the expansion was shelved when most of the Blizzard North staff left the company around June 2003.